MicrosoftDocs/nav-content/dynamics-nav-app/marketing-setup-contacts.md

 ---
-title: Set Up Information for Contacts| Microsoft Docs
+title: Set Up Information for Contacts
 description: Outlines the tasks to specify information and codes, for example, about industry groups and business relationships, before you set up contacts.
 services: project-madeira
 documentationcenter: ''